mbcarbonetto/qiime2-session/Hands-on-V3.md

 </details>

-&#x1F536; You can now crate a summary of the results and visualize it using *qiime tools view**
+&#x1F536; You can now create a summary of the results and visualize it using *qiime tools view**

     qiime feature-table summarize \
     --i-table DADA2/table.qza \